-Having introduced or enhanced many of these elements, the challenge now for F&B operators is to improve and optimise these systems and to shift their business model towards the growth channels of their income streams.
-At the same time, they may face further changes, from flexing their offers for local lockdowns and restrictions to ongoing considerations about where and what their real estate should look like and where it should be located.
+Having introduced or enhanced many of these elements, the challenge now for the F&B industry is to improve and optimise these systems and to shift their business model towards the growth channels of their income streams and the latest F&B trends.
+At the same time, they may face further changes, from flexing their offers for further local lockdowns and restrictions to ongoing considerations about where and what their real estate should look like and where it should be located for the food market.